kubernetes/kubernetes/docs/design/admission_control_resource_quota.md

 ## kube-controller-manager

-A new controller is defined that runs a synch loop to run usage stats across the namespace.
+A new controller is defined that runs a synch loop to calculate quota usage across the namespace.

+**ResourceQuota** usage is only calculated if a namespace has a **ResourceQuota** object.

 If the observed usage is different than the recorded usage, the controller sends a **ResourceQuotaUsage** resource to the server to atomically update.